bgd-labs/aave-price-feeds/README.md

 ## Overview

 Aave protocol relies on external oracles for asset prices.
-If an oracle returns an abnormally high price (due to bugs, manipulation, or errors), it could lead to protocol exploits.
+If an oracle returns a negative, zero, or an abnormally high price (due to bugs, manipulation, or errors), it could lead to protocol exploits.
 This repository provides protective wrappers that:

 1. Fetches prices from Chainlink oracles